-The young plants should be isolated or pricked at a distance of 40 cm.
+The young plants should be isolated or pricked far from 40 cm.
 A nutrient-rich tomato soil is perfect as a plant substrate.
 The soil should have a pH value of 6.2 to 7.0.
-Chillies like the sun.
+Chilies like the sun.
 Make sure that the new location gets as much as possible ten hours of sunlight.

-Capsicum annuum does not like extremely hot weather, even less cold, wet weather.
+Capsicum annuum dislikes extremely hot weather, even less cold, wet weather.
 In autumn, you can hollow chili plants into the house for wintering.

 Already after three months after flowering you can harvest spicy fruits.
 The pods have little flesh.
-The 10 to 20 cm pointed chillies are long and slender.
+The 10 to 20 cm (8 - 11”) pointed chilies are long and slender.

 Don’t get impatient if their pods stay long green.
-Only the fully developed chilli changes its color from green to yellow to red.
+Only the fully developed chili changes its color from green to yellow to red.

 |Plant size||60 - 80 cm|